drehero/goodman-replication/README.md

 * `analysis_tools.R` defines functions to summarize the simulation results
 * `results.R` summarizes the simulation results
 * `results_100K.csv` contains the results of 100,000 simulation runs
+* `extended/` contains the source code of an extended simulation described in the supplementary materials
+* `meta/` contains the source code and data of figure 1

 ### Replication